meerapatelmd/HemOncExt/README.md

     8. Valid Start Date as System Date
     9. Valid End Date as 2099-12-31
     10. No Invalid Reason

+Once the new concept, called a new HemOnc Extension concept from this point onwards, is introduced into the HemOnc Extension CONCEPT table, the concept relationships in the Regimen-Component-Ingredient axis of the HemOnc proper ontology are introduced into the CONCEPT_RELATIONSHIP table in the hemonc_extension schema in accordance to the following scenarios:
+a) New HemOnc Extension Regimen: can be composed of entirely HemOnc proper Components or have at least one new HemOnc Extension Component
+    1. `Has antineoplastic` relationship between HemOnc Extension Regimen and each Component
+    1. `Antineoplastic of` relationship between each Component and HemOnc Extension Regimen
+    1. Valid Start Date as current date
+    1. Valid End Date as 2099-12-31
+    1. No Invalid Reason
+b) New HemOnc Extension Component
+    1. `Has antineoplastic` relationship between HemOnc Extension Regimen and HemOnc Extension Component
+    1. `Antineoplastic of` relationship between the HemOnc Extension Component and HemOnc Extension Regimen
+    1. _If a corresponding RxNorm/RxNorm Ingredient/Precise Ingedient is present in the OMOP Vocabulary proper_, `Maps to` relationship between the HemOnc Extension Component and the RxNorm/RxNorm Extension Ingredient/Precise Ingredient
+    1. Valid Start Date as current date
+    1. Valid End Date as 2099-12-31
+    1. No Invalid Reason

 When the End User ingests new Regimen and their associated Component concepts into HemOncExt, the new concepts are assigned a temporary unique Concept Id along with all the necessary CONCEPT table fields.
 The appropriate relationship and inverse relationships within HemOnc and amongst HemOnc and RxNorm are recycled from those in the OMOP Vocabulary to ensure a seamless integration of these locally created concepts with the the main OMOP Vocabulary.